William Overstreet Jr.: Personal life and death

-William married Juanita "Nita" Elizabeth Brackens on December 26, 1944 at the Granbery Memorial Methodist Church in Granbery, Virginia.
+William married Juanita "Nita" Elizabeth Brackens on December 26, 1944, at the Granbery Memorial Methodist Church in Granbery, Virginia.
 After the war, the couple moved to Charleston, West Virginia where Bill held several jobs before starting college using the benefits provided by the G.I.
 Bill.

 Overstreet never stopped flying after his discharge from the Army Air Forces after the war.
 On April 6, 1947, he and his wife Nita took a trip from their home in Charleston, West Virginia, where he worked at Billinger Field.
 William was flying the Cub Bill in high winds when the plane capsized upon landing at Covington Airport.
 The couple was taken to Alleghany Memorial Hospital in Covington to be examined after the crash where they were found to be ok and released soon after admittance.

 William attended the National Business College School of Business and Secretarial Science in Roanoke, Virginia.
 His coursework in Accountancy and Business Administration began in June 1951.
 After two years of coursework, he still needed to have two years of practical experience before he could take his Certified Public Accountant (CPA) exams.
 He worked for a firm called Andrews Burket & Co.
-A year later, he officially graduated college on June 12, 1954, with a degree in Accounting and Business Administration and Commercial Science.
+A year later, he officially graduated from college on June 12, 1954, with a degree in Accounting and Business Administration and Commercial Science.
 William took his CPA exams and received his license and certificate in January 1955.

 Throughout the rest of his life, William focused on family, faith, and community.
 He built his and Nita's dream home in Roanoke.
 Ran a successful CPA business.
 The couple traveled and golfed often as they both enjoyed the sport.
 Overstreet also gave back to his community in ways of money, service, and personal history at local museums.

 During the war, William lost a close friend and fellow fighter pilot named Edward "Eddie" Simpson.
 This loss haunted him the rest of his life.
 To honor his friend, William funded in perpetuity a college scholarship program in Eddie's name.
 The Community Foundation serving Western Virginia pulls together many funding sources to serve its area of Southwest Virginia including the Greater Roanoke Valley.
 The scholarship is listed as Eddie Simpson Scholarship Fund.

 Finally, while no longer an active organization, Overstreet was an integral part of the 357th Fighter Group Association.
 This group held reunions around the country where veterans, family, and friends gathered to talk about the war, share stories and information, and view the aircraft.

 William and Juanita both lived long lives.
-Juanita died November 1, 1999 at Roanoke Carilion Hospital in Roanoke, Virginia.
+Juanita died November 1, 1999, at Roanoke Carilion Hospital in Roanoke, Virginia.
 She was buried at Evergreen Burial Park in Roanoke.
 William died on December 29, 2013, at the age of 92.
 He was also buried in Evergreen Burial Park.